npmcomponent/ericgj-data-table/Readme.md

 For the record template, `model`, `record`, and `index` are exposed for each record in the data.

+- If an element is not specified as the second parameter of `header()` and `record()`, the header and records are both attached to the element passed in the constructor.

 - You can render an array of records directly using `table.render(data)`.
 For instance in an xhr callback: `model.all( errorWrapper(table.render.bind(table)) )` .